-The highlight of the Art year is the Exhibition of examination work held in June.
+Our GCSE and A-Level students follow CCEA’s specifications.
+A wide range of approaches are used to produce creative outcomes.
+Each year, the final exhibition of examination work is held in June.
 This event celebrates all that the GCSE, AS and A2 students have achieved.